 11.1 - COMPUTER WORKSTATION ASSESSMENTS - Any member of staff who is a 'user' as defined by the Display Screen Equipment (DSE) regulations, which lays down specific requirements for workstations incorporating computers etc., must complete a 'user audit' for the workstation(s) where they work.
 A 'user' being someone who is habitually employed to work on a computer and does so for more than an hour at a time more or less on a daily basis.
-Such staff are also entitled to a free eye test, claim forms available from main office and payment for a basic set of glasses where they are required mainly for use with DSE.
+Such staff are also entitled to a free eye test, claim forms available from Central Office and payment for a basic set of glasses where they are required mainly for use with DSE.

+Staff must not use laptops/tablets/other digital equipment when seated on a sofa, bed or the floor.
 Other workstations incorporating DSE have been assessed to ensure they meet the minimum requirements as contained in the DSE Regulations.